keepcosmos/beanmother/README.md

 Currently, `FakerScriptRunner` and `SeqenceScriptRunner` are registered.

 * `FakerScriptRunner` works with `faker` namespace.
 This script runner is from [java-faker](https://github.com/DiUS/java-faker). you can find the ScriptRunner usage.
+If a method has no arguments, you can ignore parentheses.

 * `SequenceScriptRunner` works with `${sequence.number}`.
 This script return a number that is increased 1 everytime it called globally.

 ## Customize

-Extend `AbstractBeanMother` for customize.
+For customization, simply extend `AbstractBeanMother`.
 Highly recommended build ObjectMother as a Singleton instance.

 ```java
 public class MyObjectMother extends AbstractBeanMother {